top of page

 While passing off as being true to the TR, the NKJV ignores the TR over 1,200 times, undermines and casts doubt upon the TR while exalting the CT, and uses words translated from the CT.
 Many of the word changes are not changes which result from removing archaisms, etc, but changes which clearly reveal that, contrary to their agreed basis, the NKJV translators departed from the the TR in favour of the same wording found in versions translated from the corrupted CT Greek text (from whence all other modern versions come from).
 Upon examination we see that the word variations come because of the underlying text, which was the CT.

-Heres a brief sample mainly from the NT of a much longer list that could be produced, especially since I didn't look much into the OT, considering the focus is on the NT-TR:
+Heres a brief sample mainly from the NT of a much longer list that could be produced, especially since the OT wasn't considered:

 • Matt 22:10, the NKJV follows the CT which has “hous” (“whom”) while the TR has “hosous” (“as many as”).